 Difference Between Bookkeeping vs Accounting

-At a very surface level, it’s not easy to discriminate between Bookkeeping vs Accounting, but the experts can really know the difference between Bookkeeping vs Accounting.
-Professionals who are engaged in maintaining Accounts know that the treatment is not the same.
-For example- If a Business Sells goods worth INR 100000 to X Ltd at credit and receives 60% after 30 days, then the Bookkeeping part would only constitute of recording the Sales number and recording the Cash received the figure.
-On the other hand in Accounting the Sales number will be posted in the Income Statement under Revenue and the Accounts Receivable will be increased by INR 100000 till next thirty days till a part of the Sales are received as cash.
-While after receiving INR 60000 or 60% of the total Sales, Cash would increase by INR 60000 and Accounts Receivable would decrease by INR 60000.
+On the surface level, it’s not easy to discriminate between Bookkeeping and Accounting, but the experts know the difference between Bookkeeping and Accounting.
+Professionals engaged in maintaining Accounts understand that the treatment is not the same.
+For example- If a Business Sells goods worth INR 100000 to X Ltd at credit and receives 60% after 30 days, then the Bookkeeping part would only constitute recording the Sales number and the cash received in the figure.
+In Accounting, you will post the Sales number in the Income Statement under Revenue and increase the Accounts Receivable by INR 100000 within the next thirty days until you receive a part of the Sales as cash.
+After receiving INR 60000 or 60% of the total Sales, Cash would increase by INR 60000, and Accounts Receivable would decrease by INR 60000.

-Below is the top 8 difference between Bookkeeping vs Accounting
+Below are the top 8 differences between Bookkeeping and Accounting.

 Both Bookkeeping vs Accounting are popular choices in the market; let us discuss some of the major Differences Between Bookkeeping vs Accounting:

-- Bookkeeping is an art of recording transactions of business as per the Date.
-On the other hand, Accounting consists of classifying, segregating, analyzing and reporting of transactions recorded by a bookkeeper.
-Basically, Bookkeeping can be termed as maintaining of raw-data and it’s being processed through the subject of Accountancy.
+- Bookkeeping is the art of recording transactions of business as per the Date.
+On the other hand, Accounting consists of classifying, segregating, analyzing, and reporting transactions recorded by a bookkeeper.
+Bookkeeping is defined as maintaining raw data and being processed through Accountancy.

-- A business cannot be judged by the data accumulated through bookkeeping until and unless it is being processed through Accounting.
-In other words, Accounting acts as a bridge between Bookkeeping and Management decision.
+- A business cannot be judged by the data accumulated through Bookkeeping until and unless processed through Accounting.
+In other words, Accounting acts as a bridge between Bookkeeping and Management decisions.

-- A bookkeeper may or may not require the knowledge of Accounting, he/ she can follow a certain mechanical process to maintain the task of Bookkeeping.
-Whereas analyzing, classifying, interpreting, segregating accounting data need the knowledge of Accounting and Finance.
-The functional part includes studying and classifications of Accounting heads/ groups.
+- A bookkeeper may or may not require accounting knowledge; they can follow a certain mechanical process to maintain the Bookkeeping task.
+In comparison, analyzing, classifying, interpreting, and segregating accounting data requires knowledge of Accounting and Finance.
+However, the functional part includes studying and classifications of Accounting heads/ groups.

-- The process of Bookkeeping is followed by Accounting.
-On the other hand, Accounting is followed by Management accounting where they get to know about different types of financial ratios; based upon these ratios the management can make strategic changes and modifications of the business which are both long-term and short-term in nature.
+- Accounting follows the process of Bookkeeping.
+On the other hand, Accounting is followed by Management accounting, where they learn about different types of financial ratios; based upon these ratios, the management can make strategic changes and modifications to the business, both long-term and short-term.

-- Bookkeeping includes Supplier’s Ledger, customer’s ledger and general ledger whereas Accounting involves the preparation of Financial Statements like Income Statement, Balance sheet, and Cash flows.
-Finalization of accounting needs to be done by an accountant and it should be verified through Auditing process.
+- Bookkeeping includes the Supplier’s Ledger, customer’s ledger, and general ledger, whereas Accounting involves the preparation of Financial Statements like Income statements, Balance sheets, and Cash flows.
+Thus, the accounting finalization needs to be done by an accountant and should be verified through the Auditing process.

 Below is the topmost comparison between Bookkeeping vs Accounting

-For maintaining the day to day transactions in every business or non-profit entity, a reliable procedure is required which can store data in a chronological manner which could support the principles of financial accounting.
-Thus this system of recording transaction is called bookkeeping.
-Bookkeeping can further be divided into a double entry and single entry system.
-Single entry system consists of only Cash-book whereas Double entry system has a financial accounting system where every single entry has different on two different nominal ledgers.
-Accounting, on the other hand, deals with a bigger picture where they bridge the gap with Book-keeping and Management Accounting which helps the management teams to take decisions on the basis of different ratios, different financial reports, and corporate accounting data.
-Both Bookkeeping vs Accounting go side by side and constitutes an integral part of any organization, be it profitable or non-profitable organization.
+Although Every business or non-profit entity needs a reliable procedure to store data chronologically for maintaining day-to-day transactions, this system of recording transactions, called Bookkeeping, supports the principles of financial accounting.
+Bookkeeping can further split into a double-entry and single-entry system.
+The single-entry system consists of only a cash book, whereas the Double-entry system has a financial accounting system where every single entry differs on two nominal ledgers.
+On the other hand, accounting deals with a bigger picture where.
+They bridge the gap with Bookkeeping and Management Accounting, which helps the management teams make decisions based on different ratios, financial reports, and corporate accounting data.
+Thus, Bookkeeping and Accounting go side by side and constitute an integral part of any organization, whether profitable or non-profitable.

-This has a been a guide to the top difference between Bookkeeping vs Accounting.
-Here we also discuss the Bookkeeping vs Accounting key differences with infographics, and comparison table.
+Though This is a guide to Bookkeeping vs Accounting, we also discuss the Bookkeeping vs Accounting key differences with infographics and comparison tables.
 You may also have a look at the following articles –